Please note: The following interview was conducted in 2010, shortly after Abdul-Matin’s book was published

 "God created the whole universe(s), not just the insignificant dust speck we have inhabited to date and which exists solely for our benefit.
 We were created to use it up and move on."

 These anti-regulation activists want to perpetuate a system of putting profits ahead of people.
-Evidence of this is when, just after the mid-term election, Karl Rove was at a polluters conference and spoke about his anti-regulation agenda.
-Across the nation polluters are pushing plans to pump chemicals into bedrock near water supplies to get at pockets of natural gas trapped inside.
+Evidence of this is when, just after the (2006) midterm election, Karl Rove was at a polluters conference and spoke about his anti-regulation agenda.
+Across the nation, polluters are pushing plans to pump chemicals into bedrock near water supplies to get at pockets of natural gas trapped inside.
 This dangerous process, known as hydrofracking, can ruin water supplies particularly if there is no regulation.

 Now people live in the United States because it is an organized society that takes care of basic infrastructure needs.
 If our government cannot protect our water supply from private companies who want no oversight so they, filled with greed, can destroy our water supply - then what is the role of government?